Knowing Keyword Research is Great!

 Let’s take an example:

 Suppose you want to know some information about the “Fruit apple”.

-Simply you will search “apple” in the search engine.
-I searched apple in the Google and I found these results:
+Simply will search “apple” in the search engine.
+I searched apple in Google and I found these results:

 All results were of The most popular branded technology company “Apple” which includes the images of the Apple iPhones.

-I think this topic “queries with multiple meanings” is a little interesting.
+I think the topic “queries with multiple meanings” is a little interesting.

 So, let’s take another example: